 By Deb Hogshead

-Troy resident Deb Hogshead is a volunteer with We The People Miami County, an ad hoc group.
+Troy resident Deb Hogshead is a volunteer with the Greater Dayton Move to Amend and We The People Miami County.